Allan Aal

-Allan Rodrigo Aal (born 17 March 1979), known as Allan Aal, is a Brazilian football manager and former player who played as a central defender.
+Allan Rodrigo Aal (born 17 March 1979), known as Allan Aal, is a Brazilian football manager and former player who played as a centre-back.

 Playing career

-Born in Paranaguá, Paraná, Allan joined Coritiba's youth setup at the age of ten.
+Born in Paranaguá, Paraná, Aal was known as just Allan as a player, and joined Coritiba's youth setup at the age of ten.
 He made his first team debut in 2000, aged 19, before moving to Botafogo in August 2002.

 After representing Daejeon Citizen in South Korea, Allan returned to Coritiba in September 2004.
 He moved abroad again in 2006, with Italian side Triestina, but returned to Brazil in September of that year after signing for Londrina.

 Allan moved to hometown side Rio Branco-PR for the 2007 Campeonato Paranaense.
 After being a regular starter, he moved to PAOK in June 2007, but terminated his contract six months later due to the club's financial problems, and returned to former side Rio Branco.

 In 2009, after playing for Sinop, Allan retired at the age of just 30.